nrwl/nx-console/CONTRIBUTING.md

 After that, run `yarn start dev.prepare`.
 Every time you add or remove dependencies in electron/package.json, you will need to rerun `dev.prepare`.

 After this, run `yarn start dev.up` to start the dev environment.
 The application will start the process listening on port 4200.

+You can also run the electron app by running `yarn start mac.start-electron` or `yarn start win.start-electron`.

 ## Running Unit Tests